 - The company maintains insurance with highly rated carriers that will compensate users in the event of a breach of the company’s physical- or cybersecurity, or in the event of employee theft.

 - The wallet service provider has undergone security audits and, ideally, has maintained a good record of public validation of their security practices.

 - The service provider encourages users to implement 2-factor authentication using an external 2FA service provider, like Google Authenticator or similar.

 Tips & practices for DIY Bitcoin security

-In order to help those readers who opt to manage their own Bitcoin security, I decided to share some tips I use to minimize my exposure to security breaches and reduce my reliance on “trusted” third parties.
+In order to help those readers who opt to manage their own Bitcoin security and How to invest in cryptocurrency, I decided to share some tips I use to minimize my exposure to security breaches and reduce my reliance on “trusted” third parties.

 - Do not store fiat or crypto on exchanges.
 This is the simplest and easiest way to avoid security breaches caused by the fault of third parties.
 If your particular trading/investment strategy requires you to maintain a balance of crypto and fiat on your exchange, regularly sweep excess funds off the exchange account; fiat should go back to your bank or another regulated account, and crypto should go into an offline wallet.
 (Note that this doesn’t currently apply to an exchange like Coinbase, which runs a web wallet services that fulfills the policies & procedures recommendations I made above.)